 Who Should Use It

-If you’ve got a straightforward employment history without gaps and a long record of accomplishments and skills in the industry you’re applying to, it’s usually best to write a resume that follows the chronological resume format.
+If you’ve got a straightforward employment history without gaps and a long record of accomplishments and skills in the industry you’re applying to, it’s usually best to write a resume that follows the chronological resume layout.

 Chronological resume example